Yamini2001/HackerRank-Solutions/README.md

 116. [MinimumTimeRepairCars.java](MinimumTimeRepairCars.java) Solutions to calculate the minimum time to repair cars.
 117. [DivideArray.java](DivideArray.java) Solutions to calculate the divide array into equal pairs.
 118. [LongestNiceSubArray.java](LongestNiceSubArray.java) Solutions to calculate the longest nice subarray.
+119. [ValidAnagram.java](ValidAnagram.java) Solutions to calculate the valid anagram.